hb432/skrrripted/README.md

 **Note: You will need to set your game's max FPS to 60.** It's at the bottom left of Rocket League's "video" settings tab.

 # Config
-To create your own shots and plays, you will need to edit the `src/agent.json` file.
-This file contains the instruction set used to guide the ball and any cars on the field.
-Using the GUI, you can add more bots, but these bots will need instruction sets, or they will simply do nothing.
-You can use the example provided in this repository as a guide.
+You can set the target script in the `src/agent.json` file.

+# Scripts
+Creating new scripts is simple.
+Examples have been provided for you in the `src/scripts/` folder, which you can use as starting points for your own scripts.

+**Note:** An in-depth wiki will be created for this soon.

 # Tips
-You can reset the script by pausing and unpausing the game, or scoring the ball into the net.
-In addition, you can also press "R" while focused on the RLBot console window.
+While editing, you can reload the current script by pausing and un-pausing the game.